Rules and Regulations

 4. Holding the ropes for any reason.

-5. Swearing or the use of abusive langage during the match.
+5. Swearing or the use of abusive language during the match.

 6. Knocking out or injuring his opponent after the referee has orderer the match to stop for any reason